 - What is Sports Massage?

 - What is Remedial Massage?

 - What is Dry Needling or Western Medicine Acupuncture?

 - What is Gua Sha or Instrument Assisted Soft Tissue Mobilisation (IASTM)?

 Why choose TotalMSK?

-Treatment plans rarely require more than one treatment in any given week period.
-Hence, patients are never expected to agree to three treatments per week for weeks to months.
+Treatment plans rarely require more than one treatment in any given week.
+Hence, patients are not expected to agree to three treatments per week for weeks to months.
 However, there are exceptions in acute cases or when there has been a setback due to re-irritation of symptoms.
 In such cases, it may have been necessary to provide two treatments within a given week.
 (See how many treatments am I likely to need).

 Discounted treatment plans

 We do not offer discounted treatment plans to patients who sign up to large blocks of weekly treatments, extending over months.
 The simple reason for this is that to date; our patients have never needed multiple weekly treatments or over such extended periods.
 Hence, you will not find TotalMSK offering discounted treatments on large voucher type websites.